Science of AI

 AI is advancing at an unprecedented pace, leaving significant gaps in our understanding of the fundamental principles fueling its success.
 The increasing training complexity and size of AI models pose significant challenges for scientists who study the underlying principles at work in ML models.
 We are working to develop and test new scientific, engineering, and mathematical principles underpinning the numerous technological breakthroughs in AI and deep learning.

-Representational learning
+Representational Learning

 Research Projects